Sande881/Bandgap-Reference-Architecture/README.md

 ### 3.3) Issues & Solutions:

 ## 4) Development Process
-With the complete installation of IIC-OSIC-TOOLS onto Ubuntu, design work begins.
-The Architecture is designed using Behzad Razavi's Design of Analog CMOS Integrated Circuits.
+With the complete installation of IIC-OSIC-TOOLS onto Ubuntu, drafting of the core BGR Architecture is done by taking reference from Behzad Razavi's Design of Analog CMOS Integrated Circuits.